Skip to content

 Cookie

-A Cookie in the Salesforce context is a small key-value pair stored in a user browser by Salesforce, an Experience Cloud site, a Salesforce Sites page, or a Salesforce marketing product like Marketing Cloud Account Engagement or Marketing Cloud Engagement.
+A cookie in the Salesforce context is a small key-value file stored in a user browser by the platform, an Experience Cloud site, a Salesforce Sites page, or a marketing product like Marketing Cloud Account Engagement.

 § 01